 It’s rather commendable, as anything that revolves around percentages, APRs, and rates is often enough to make most people zone out and drop the ball completely.

 But believe it or not, making an informed decision doesn’t have to require you to read through hundreds of hours of lending wikis.
 Any job worth doing requires a tool, regardless of your experience level.
-For refinancing student loans, the tool even experts use is LendKey.
+For student loan refinancing , the tool even experts use is LendKey.

 Never heard of it?
 It’s time you did.